 We understand that dementia and mental health care presents specific challenges.

 We provide mental health care in a residential setting for working-age and older adults with mental health and associated complex health needs:

 - Dementia that has progressed with associated complex health and personal care

 - End of life care

 - Mental health conditions that have stabilised due to treatment and ageing; this includes conditions such as schizophrenia and bipolar disorder

-- Mental health with associated dementia resulting in complex and challenging care needs.
-This includes aggression, inhibitive behaviour, sensory and physical stressors and mobility needs
+- Mental health with associated dementia resulting in complex care needs.
+This includes behaviours that are triggered by stress and or distress, disinhibited behaviour, sensory and physical stressors and mobility needs

 - Care needs requiring nursing and specialist support